-‘This Is Us’ Boss Reveals Why There’s No New Episode This Week, Fans React
+'This Is Us' Boss Reveals Why There's No New Episode This Week, Fans React

 "No new episode of #ThisIsUs tonight," he wrote on Twitter.
 "Covid-related production delays in LA have forced us to delay a few weeks.
 But the next few are big ones, and we are close, so we hope you'll hang in there with us.
 Sorry!"

-In lieu of a new episode, NBC will air a rerun of the Season 4’s “The Cabin.”
+In lieu of a new episode, NBC will air a rerun of Season 4's "The Cabin."

 While Fogelman did not reveal the exact return date, several commenters noted that the show is on hiatus until February 9.